 Community School for the Arts: Traditional Music Lessons

-The Community School for the Arts (CSA) offers lessons on all major orchestral instruments (wind/brass/percussion/strings), piano, guitar, and voice.
+The Community School for the Arts (CSA) offers one on one private lessons on all major orchestral instruments (wind/brass/percussion/strings), piano, and voice.

 Lessons are taught by Illinois State University upper-class or graduate music students who have taken courses in pedagogy.
 All CSA teachers are recommended by Illinois State faculty and have passed a background check.

-All lessons will be taught in person for Summer 2023.
+All lessons are held in person on the Illinois State University campus.
 Zoom lessons may be offered if requested by the family or as a substitute if either the teacher or student is ill when both parties agree to this as a form of make-up lesson.

 Lesson days/times are arranged individually between the teacher and student.
 Late registrations will be prorated in the form of a refund.
-Students canceling after the first day of the session will be fully refunded minus a $30 processing fee.
+Students canceling before the first day of the session will be fully refunded minus a $30 processing fee.
 Contact Dr. Katherine Lewis if you have any questions about registration.

 - 30-minute lessons: $270/14 week fall/spring session